 How to make the most of your time in Townsville

-While in the city I stayed at the Holiday Inn Townsville.
+While in the city I stayed at the Hotel Grand Chancellor Townsville.
 Located within the iconic ‘sugar shaker’ building, the rooms are spacious, comfortable and offer a fantastic view across the city to the outlying islands.
 If you aren’t in the mood to go to the beach, head to the rooftop to make use of their pool deck, complete with BBQ facilities!